 If you are successful in matching, your post graduate office will forward us your information and we will subsequently contact you with pertinent program information.
 Your programming dates will be assigned to you by Touchstone Institute.

 Please note: While we strive to ensure your transition to residency training is smooth and meets your needs, we are not able to accommodate every date request.
-It is important that before matching, you are aware and prepared to be available for all potential program dates as you could be assigned to any combination of the four iterations.
+It is important that before matching, you are aware of and prepared to be available for all potential program dates as you could be assigned to any of the possible modules.
+Both Foundations and Advanced Modules are required to be attended in full.
 Touchstone Institute is committed to ensuring you have as much notice as possible to arrange pertinent life matters accordingly.

-Our learning programs are designed as orientation programs which provide learners with an unparalleled opportunity to ensure they have access to and can practise foundational skills and knowledge that will be required for a successful residency in Ontario.
-Our learning programs are not evaluative in nature; however, a report of each participant’s attendance records, standardized client qualitative and quantitative encounter scores, multiple choice quiz (MCQ) scores, and completion of online modules will be passed on to your post graduate and program offices.
+Our Learning Programs are designed as orientation programs that provide learners with an unparalleled opportunity to ensure they have access to and can practise foundational skills and knowledge that will be required for a successful residency in Ontario.
+Our learning programs are not evaluative in nature; however, a report of each learner’s attendance records, simulated client performance indicators, and completion of online modules will be passed on to post graduate and program offices.

 Yes.
 Although you are a Canadian citizen, you have successfully completed your training in a healthcare system which invariably has its own nuances, guidelines, legal considerations, etc. Accordingly, every internationally educated physician accepted to a residency training program in Ontario is required to complete their Pre-Residency Programming requirements.

 In certain circumstances, learners may contact their program director and apply to be exempt from the program before beginning residency should they meet specific criteria of training experience in a Canadian healthcare system.
 Touchstone Institute does not grant exemptions directly to learners.